albino/shithead-X/README.md

 * I don't know anything about artifical intelligence
 * I don't know anything about Python
 * This is a new project and it probably has some issues, I'm running it in a small channel myself so I will endeavour to get it working as well as I can.
-Bug reports, welcome, PRs even welcomer.
+Bug reports welcome, PRs even welcomer.

 ## Thanks